ok-arjun/StudioProject/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/geping-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting
+### Code Spliping

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-spliping](https://facebook.github.io/create-react-app/docs/code-spliping)

 ### Analyzing the Bundle Size